dfinity/interface-spec/spec/index.md

 ### IC method `ecdsa_public_key` {#ic-ecdsa_public_key}

 This method returns a [SEC1](https://www.secg.org/sec1-v2.pdf) encoded ECDSA public key for the given canister using the given derivation path.
 If the `canister_id` is unspecified, it will default to the canister id of the caller.
 The `derivation_path` is a vector of variable length byte strings.
 Each byte string may be of arbitrary length, including empty.
 The total number of byte strings in the `derivation_path` must be at most 255.
 The `key_id` is a struct specifying both a curve and a name.
-The availability of a particular `key_id` depends on implementation.
+The availability of a particular `key_id` depends on the implementation.

 For curve `secp256k1`, the public key is derived using a generalization of BIP32 (see [ia.cr/2021/1330, Appendix D](https://ia.cr/2021/1330)).
 To derive (non-hardened) [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)-compatible public keys, each byte string (`blob`) in the `derivation_path` must be a 4-byte big-endian encoding of an unsigned integer less than 2<sup>31</sup>.
 If the `derivation_path` contains a byte string that is not a 4-byte big-endian encoding of an unsigned integer less than 2<sup>31</sup>, then a derived public key will be returned, but that key derivation process will not be compatible with the [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) standard.

-The return result is an extended public key consisting of an ECDSA `public_key`, encoded in [SEC1](https://www.secg.org/sec1-v2.pdf) compressed form, and a `chain_code`, which can be used to deterministically derive child keys of the `public_key`.
+The return value is an extended public key consisting of an ECDSA `public_key`, encoded in [SEC1](https://www.secg.org/sec1-v2.pdf) compressed form, and a `chain_code`, which can be used to deterministically derive child keys of the `public_key`.

 ### IC method `sign_with_ecdsa` {#ic-sign_with_ecdsa}